dumbmatter/fakeIndexedDB/README.md

 ### Wiping/resetting the indexedDB for a fresh state

 If you are keeping your tests completely isolated you might want to "reset" the state of the mocked indexedDB.
-You can do this by creating a new `fakeIndexedDB` instance, which lets you have a totally fresh start.
+You can do this by creating a new instance of `IDBFactory`, which lets you have a totally fresh start.

 ```
 import "fake-indexeddb/auto";